kenmccann/advanced-tier-offering/README.md

 This is the high level view of what you see in the screen shot below.
 Our Alpine:3.4 image that's been scanned within the console.

+*Also highlight to the customer that they can find out about a particular image by clicking on the image name in the UI – as highlighted below with the sky blue text and navy blue comments.*
 ![Images Screen](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/vulnerabilities.png?raw=true)
 We can see that there are 44  vulnerabilities found within the image that are categorised with the following severity & colour :